 This page may contain affiliate links.
 Learn More.

 In 1998, the state implemented the Oklahoma Stars Program for rating quality in child care.
-One-star was for providers who meet minimum license requirements, one-star plus was working toward a higher quality level, two-star was better quality, and three-star was the best.
-As a new childcare provider, I thought this was a GREAT idea and was on board immediately to get the highest rating.
+As a new childcare provider, I thought this was a GREAT idea and was on board immediately to get the highest rating for running my home daycare.
 Did this quality rating really mean quality?

 All of the requirements are great.
 They include goal setting, parent conferences and meetings, parent involvement activities, additional hours of yearly training required, and things of that nature.
 I feel like all of those things make me a better provider.

 Getting a CDA was part of the requirements for a higher star level.
 I learned so much through the process of getting my CDA and I know it made me a much better provider and mother.
 I would recommend every provider do it.
 It was hard to work 55-60 hour weeks and still go to class for 10 hours a week and then have projects and homework after that.
 At times I thought it would kill me.

 My husband continually complained about the extra work, so I quit several times.
 It took me two years to finish the year-long program because I didn’t stick with it.
 We got through it and I felt like it was such an accomplishment.

 Next, I set out to get nationally accredited.
 Oklahoma had a mentoring program and someone came out once a month and watched me with the kids, taking notes.
 I was given advice, books to read, and support on whatever areas I would need to improve.

 After I dotted all my I’s and crossed all my t’s I was awarded national accreditation.
 I was so excited.

 After 12 years of being three-star and accredited, I was beginning to tire of all of the paperwork involved.
 In Oklahoma, there is a massive amount of paperwork involved in just being a licensed provider.